 - Green: 67-100

-Once again, if a user's response is either "Agree" or "Strongly Agree," their response is considered a positive response.
+If a user's response is either "Agree" or "Strongly Agree," their response is considered positive.
 If the user answered the question twice, once with a positive response and once with a negative or neutral response, both responses would be included in the response breakdown.